chcharcharlie/QuantTradingSystemResearch/PhaseD1/discussion_summary.md

 - User's limited trading experience
 - Need for a system that doesn't require constant monitoring (not day trading)
+- Near-term implementation timeline
+- May need to identify appropriate data sources beyond the available financial API

 ## Context